Short Term Loans

 - No holds on your student accounts (such as library fines, health center fees, parking citations or housing, etc)

 In order to cover our processing costs, we do charge fees for this service provided to you.
-The fees include interest, a service fee, a late fee, and collection and attorney costs (if applicable).
-Also, loans requiring a credit check pay an additional fee.
+The fees include 5% interest, a $5 service charge.
+Loans requiring a credit check pay $7.25 for each credit check required.
 When you borrow the money, you are required to sign a legal document called a promissory note.
 This is a formal written unconditional promise to pay the amount of money loaned plus service fees and interest charges.
 This arrangement is not like a credit card where you can carry the amount owed for months and pay a little money at a time.
 The amount borrowed is payable in full on the maturity/due date.
 You are responsible for the loan being repaid regardless of the means of re-payment.
-Installments payments are to be made on fixed dates with payment in full required on the following dates:
+Installment payments are to be made on fixed dates with payment in full required on the loan payment dates:

 |$1 - 299||$5.00||$1.00-4.00||NO||$75.00||YES|